How to escape the catch-22 of entrepreneur coaching?

-Entrepreneurs need entrepreneur coaching, but they don’t ask for it.
+Entrepreneurs need entrepreneur coaching services, but they don’t ask for them.
 In addition to that, their accountants ask the wrong questions.
 A catch-22, but can you escape from it?

 Table of contents

 - Entrepreneurial problems

 - Entrepreneur coaching affects growth

 According to Eurostat and the U.S. Bureau of Labor Statistics will approximately one in two entrepreneurs stop their business within 5 years.
 However, the lucky half that survives the first 5 years doesn’t always write black numbers either.
 The accountants or financial advisers of entrepreneurs can confirm this.
 In the field of entrepreneurship, entrepreneurs struggle mainly (but not exclusively), for example, with Marketing, Market Orientation, and Financial Management.
 Certainly, this lack can be influenced positively by entrepreneur coaching.

 Entrepreneurship coaching immediately gives the entrepreneur a sense of improvement.
 Thus reinforcing the knowledge and skills gap, and ultimately leading to the company’s growth.

 Just as entrepreneurship can be taught, entrepreneur coaching can be learned.
 Likewise, accountants and other financial professionals, who often – incorrectly – think they have not been cut out for coaching, can learn this.

 In Europe and the USA, about 50% will stop within five years.
 Of the 100 starting entrepreneurs, about 22% put the ax down within 2 years.
 Those are the hard numbers.
 The graph below shows the percentages for the countries in Europe.